 In 2012, the legislature deleted transportation, parks and recreation, and schools from the list of public facilities and services that are subject to the concurrency requirement on a statewide basis. (§163.3180(1)).
 The premise of concurrency is shifted away from an emphasis on public facilities being available concurrent with development to their being provided so as to achieve and maintain the adopted level of service standards.
-This creates the opportunity for the city to opt out of concurrency regarding those three types of public facilities while deciding whether to replace their concurrency system with something different and more tailored to the city's needs.
+This creates an opportunity for the city to decide whether to opt out of concurrency regarding those three types of public facilities while considering to replace the current concurrency system with something different, more tailored and better suited to the city's mobility and economic development needs.